Ceiling Fan Installation Show Case

 Case Study 5 – Jamie’s Italian Restaurant in Cambridge

-They opted for the lovely Hunter Salinas fan.
+They opted for the lovely Hunter Salinas fan which has now been discontinued but similar designs are available in other models.
 The high ceilings, which adds to the feel, meant that long drop rods were needed to bring the ceiling fans down to be nearer head height.
 Their interior designers were impressed by the history associated with the Hunter Salinas ceiling fan.
 It’s 1930’s era connotations of simplicity and value appealed.
 The tubular design reminiscent of Italian engineering of that era also ties the theme in with the pre-war period Italian when pizza originated.

 The company is delighted with the success of the project as the fans don’t just provide an essential cooling function but also add to the overall interior design of the restaurant.
 Not only are the customers happier but the hardworking staff are too.
 “Before these fans were installed we used to almost cook in here.
 They are a great improvement drawing in fresh cool air from the windows and the customers love them too!”.
 Now you can see a piece of American history in the centre of Cambridge!